crocy/regeX/README.md

 - you can also run "gradlew.bat tasks" to se what Gradle tasks can be run with "gradlew.bat" (on Windows) or "gradlew" (on other platforms)

 - on non-Windows platforms run "./gradlew" instead of "gradlew.bat"

+- although Android Studio is not mandatory to compile/run this project, at least Java 1.6 or 1.7 has to be installed and properly configured to run these commands from your console